Skip to main content

 These projects are large and complex with significant engineering challenges and the requirement to install thousands of kilometres of fibre.
 Completion takes place in stages depending on when the project begins and the amount of preparation and engineering required.
 We recognize the urgency.

-We are making good progress and we will continue to work with our providers to accelerate projects wherever possible.
+We are making good progress and we will continue to work with our providers to accelerate the final projects wherever possible.
 We know how important reliable high-speed Internet is for Nova Scotians.
-It is simply essential in our modern world.

 How do you keep the project/providers on track?